jobmetric/laravel-category/CONTRIBUTING.md

-# Contributing to Job Metric Category
+# Contributing to Job Metric Taxonomy

-Thank you for considering contributing to Category!
+Thank you for considering contributing to Taxonomy!
 We appreciate your interest in making this project better and welcome your contributions.

 ## How to Contribute

 We believe that open collaboration leads to the best results.
 To contribute to the project, follow these steps:

-1. **Fork the repository**: Fork the Category repository to your own GitHub account.
+1. **Fork the repository**: Fork the Taxonomy repository to your own GitHub account.
 This will create a copy of the project under your account.

 2. **Clone the repository**: Clone the forked repository to your local machine using `git clone`.
 This allows you to work on the project locally.